-3.7.
+38 3.7.
 Considerations on Ad Insertion

-For interoperability aspects for ad insertion use cases, please refer to section 5.
+39 For interoperability aspects for ad insertion use cases, please refer to section 5.

-36 3.8.
+3.8.
 Switching across Adaptation Sets

-- Note: This technology is expected to be available in ISO/IEC 23009-1:2014/Amd.4:2016 - [6], section 5.3.3.5.
-Once published by MPEG, this section is expected to be replaced by a reference to the MPEG-DASH standard. - 39 reference to the MPEG-DASH standard.
-40
+- Note: This technology is expected to be available in ISO/IEC 23009-1:2014/Amd.4:2016 [4], sec- - 3 tion 5.3.3.5.
+Once published by MPEG, this section is expected to be replaced by a reference to - 4 the MPEG-DASH standard.

-1 Representations in two or more Adaptation Sets may provide the same content.
-In addition, the content may be time-aligned and may be offered such that seamless switching across Representa-2 3 tions in different Adaptation Sets is possible.
-Typical examples are the offering of the same content 4 with different codecs, for example H.264/AVC and H.265/HEVC and the content author wants to provide such information to the receiver in order to seamlessly switch Representations (as defined 5 in ISO/IEC 23009-1, clause 4.5.1) across different Adaptation Sets.
-Such switching permission 6 7 may be used by advanced clients.

-8 A content author may signal such seamless switching property across Adaptation Sets by providing a Supplemental Descriptor along with an Adaptation Set with @schemeIdURI set to 9 10 http://dashif.org/descriptor/Adapta-

-11 tionSetSwitchingurn:mpeg:dash:adaptation-set-switching:2016 and the 12 @value is a comma-separated list of Adaptation Set IDs that may be seamlessly switched to from

-13 this Adaptation Set.

-14 If the content author signals the ability of Adaptation Set switching and as @segmentAlign-15 ment or @subseqmentAlignment are set to TRUE for one Adaptation Set, the (Sub)Segment alignment shall hold for all Representations in all Adaptation Sets for which the @id value is 16 17 included in the @value attribute of the Supplemental descriptor.

-As an example, a content author may signal that seamless switching across an H.264/AVC Adaptation Set with AdaptationSet@id="h264" and an HEVC Adaptation Set with AdaptationSet@id="h265" is possible by adding a Supplemental Descriptor to the H.264/AVC Adaptation Set with @schemeIdURI set to http://dashif.org/descriptor/AdaptationSetSwitchingurn:mpeg:dash:adaptation-set-switching:2016 and the @value="h265" and by adding a Supplemental Descriptor to the HEVC Adaptation Set with http://dashif.org/descriptor/Adapta-@schemeIdURI set to
+- 5 Representations in two or more Adaptation Sets may provide the same content.
+In addition, the - 6 content may be time-aligned and may be offered such that seamless switching across Representa- - 7 tions in different Adaptation Sets is possible.
+Typical examples are the offering of the same content - 8 with different codecs, for example H.264/AVC and H.265/HEVC and the content author wants to - 9 provide such information to the receiver in order to seamlessly switch Representations (as defined - in ISO/IEC 23009-1, clause 4.5.1) across different Adaptation Sets.
+Such switching permission - may be used by advanced clients. - 12 A content author may signal such seamless switching property across Adaptation Sets by providing - a Supplemental Descriptor along with an Adaptation Set with @schemeIdUri set to - 14 urn:mpeg:dash:adaptation-set-switching:2016 and the @value is a comma- - separated list of Adaptation Set IDs that may be seamlessly switched to from this Adaptation Set. - 16 If the content author signals the ability of Adaptation Set switching and as @segmentAlign- - 17 ment or @subsegmentAlignment are set to TRUE for one Adaptation Set, the (Sub)Segment - alignment shall hold for all Representations in all Adaptation Sets for which the @id value is - included in the @value attribute of the Supplemental descriptor. - As an example, a content author may signal that seamless switching across an H.264/AVC Adap- - 21 tation Set with AdaptationSet@id="h264" and an HEVC Adaptation Set with Adapta- - 22 tionSet@id="h265" is possible by adding a Supplemental Descriptor to the H.264/AVC Ad- - 23 aptation Set with @schemeIdUri set to urn:mpeq:dash:adaptation-set-switch- - 24 ing: 2016 and the @value="h265" and by adding a Supplemental Descriptor to the HEVC - 25 Adaptation Set with @schemeIdUri set to urn:mpeg:dash:adaptation-set- - 26 switching: 2016 and the @value="h264". - 27 In addition, if the content author signals the ability of Adaptation Set switching for - any Video Adaptation Set as defined in 3.2.13 then the parameters as defined in section 3.2.4 for an Adaption Set shall also hold for all Adaptation Sets that are included in the @value attribute. - any Audio Adaptation Set as defined in 3.2.13 then the parameters as defined in section 3.2.4 for an Adaption Set shall also hold for all Adaptation Sets that are included in the @value attribute. - Note that this constraint may result that the switching may only be signaled with one Adaptation - 35 Set, but not with both as for example one Adaptation Set signaling may include all spatial resolu- - 36 tions of another one, whereas it is not the case the other way round.

-24 25 tionSetSwitchingurn:mpeg:dash:adaptation-set-switching:2016, and the

-26 @value="h264".

-In addition, if the content author signals the ability of Adaptation Set switching for any Adaptation

-- with @contentType="video" any Video Adaptation Set as defined in 3.2.13 then the parameters as defined in section 3.2.4 for an Adaption Set shall also hold for all Adaptation Sets that are included in the @value attribute. - with @contentType="audio" any Audio Adaptation Set as defined in 3.2.13 then the parameters as defined in section 3.2.4 for an Adaption Set shall also hold for all Adaptation Sets that are included in the @value attribute.

-Note that this constraint may result that the switching may only be signaled with one Adaptation Set, but not with both as for example one Adaptation Set signaling may include all spatial resolutions of another one, whereas it is not the case the other way round.

-Formatted: Font: Courier New

-Formatted: Font: Courier New